ZenChris18/Vacation-Site/README.md

 #### Video Demo:  [URL HERE]

 #### Description:
-This project is a web application that showcases various vacation spots in the Philippines.
-It dynamically loads vacation spot data from a server and allows users to view details of each spot by clicking on the respective cards.
-The application employs infinite scrolling to fetch more vacation spots as the user scrolls down the page.
+This project is a web application that showcases various vacation spots in the Philippines and also worldwide vacation spots but it isn't the main focus.
+It loads vacation spot data from a dataset i made and allows users to view details of each spot by clicking on the respective cards.
+The application has a feature that users can scroll infinitely to fetch more vacation spots as the user scrolls down the page.

 ### Libraries Used:
 - **beautifulsoup4==4.12.3**